edualvarado/unity-footprints/README.md

     ├── README.md
     └── LICENSE

 Go to `Assets > Scenes` and open the `Terrain Deformation` scene.
-Click in the **play button**, and after that, **select** the Game Object `Terrain` in the hierarchy **to trigger on the deformation system**.
+Click in the **play button**, and after that, **select** the Game Object `Terrain` in the Hierarchy **to trigger on the deformation system**.
 In the `Game` window, you will find an environment where you can move your character, along with an interface to modify the terrain deformation parameters.

 <p align="center">
   <img src="Docs/Images/unity-demo.png" width="100%">